 Whiplash symptoms may include blurred vision, chewing or swallowing difficulty, disturbed sense of smell, dizziness, fatigue, headache, insomnia, jaw or face pain, muscle weakness, nausea, psychological problems or ringing in the ears.

-If you or a loved one has been injured in an auto accident, contact Scott Mullins & Company today for a free consultation.
+If you or a loved one has been injured in an auto accident, contact Scott Mullins, Injury Attorney today for a free consultation.